boychaboy/DSTC10-SIMMC2/README.md

 ## Devtest Results
 We submit 2 different model predictions.
-Each model is trained different with **model hyperparameters**.
+Each model is trained with different hyperparameters and generated with different beam size.
+**MODEL1** is generated with beam size of 2
+**MODEL2** is generated with beam size of 3

 **MODEL1**
 - output dir : `model/mm_dst/gpt2_dst/results/devtest/model/`